Alpaca Network Announces Launch of Modelz: The First Decentralized Exchange for AI Models

-GRAND CAYMAN, CAYMAN ISLANDS / ACCESS Newswire / July 10, 2025 / Alpaca Network, the leading decentralized infrastructure for AI Model tokenization, today confirmed the launch of Modelz, its much-anticipated decentralized exchange for AI Models, serving as an on-chain marketplace and tokenization layer for open-source AI.
+Grand Cayman, Cayman Islands, July 10, 2025 - (ACN Newswire) - Alpaca Network, the leading decentralized infrastructure for AI Model tokenization, today confirmed the launch of Modelz, its much-anticipated decentralized exchange for AI Models, serving as an on-chain marketplace and tokenization layer for open-source AI.
 Modelz empowers AI developers to wrap any open-source model into a Model token, by conducting an Initial Model Offering (IMO) and distributing usage-based revenue automatically to token holders.

 "Open-source AI drives billions in value every year, yet the creators rarely capture their share," said Joaquim Miro, Core Contributor at Alpaca Network.
 "Modelz changes the game: every model becomes a community-owned startup with its own treasury, governance, and revenue-sharing mechanisms."